 Jury finds Pendleton guilty of murder in deaths of his mother and a Grand Forks Police Department officer

 Jul.
-14—Salamah Pendleton on Wednesday was found guilty on two charges of murder in the deaths of his mother and Grand Forks Police Officer Cody Holte.
+15—Salamah Pendleton on Wednesday was found guilty on two charges of murder in the deaths of his mother and Grand Forks Police Officer Cody Holte.

 The incident occurred in May 2020, and also resulted in seven other charges against Pendleton.
 Along with the two guilty verdicts on the murder charges, he was found guilty on five other counts, including: